Creator Questions: Getting started

 Yes.
 A project creator has the option to cancel funding.
 When funding is canceled, all pledges are immediately voided.
 Project creators and backers can continue to post on the project, however.

 Campus is a space for Kickstarter creators to share knowledge with one another.
 It’s a place to ask and answer questions, and a place to trade stories, ideas, and advice.
 Only people who have started a project or been appointed as collaborators can ask question, but everyone is welcome to upvote and subscribe.

 On Campus, we encourage creators to engage each other with questions, tips, advice, and experiences on all levels of running a project.
 Feel free to check out our guidelines for further details on best practices.

 Yes.
-For example, if your project is a documentary and you put it in the Documentary subcategory, your project will appear in the Popular section of Documentary as well as the Popular section of Film & Video.
+For example, if your project is a documentary and you put it in the Documentary subcategory, your project will appear in both the Documentary and Film & Video sections.

-We rarely permit running multiple projects at the same time, or launching a second project before fulfilling your first one.
+We don’t permit running multiple projects at the same time, or launching a second project before fulfilling your first one.
 Having multiple live projects can confuse backers and split support.
-Running a project is a lot of work, and more than one live project will likely dilute your attention and energy.
+Moreover, running a project is a lot of work, and having more than one live project will likely dilute your attention and energy.

-If you're a first-time creator and have multiple project ideas, we recommend selecting the one that's most developed and trying that first.
+If you're a first-time creator with multiple project ideas, we recommend selecting the one that's most developed and trying that first.